clocklear/SublimeLinter-contrib-gosimple/README.md

 [![Build Status](https://travis-ci.org/clocklear/SublimeLinter-contrib-gosimple.svg?branch=master)](https://travis-ci.org/clocklear/SublimeLinter-contrib-gosimple)

-This linter plugin for [SublimeLinter][docs] provides an interface to [gosimple](https://github.com/dominikh/go-tools/tree/master/cmd/gosimple).
-It will be used with files that have the “Go” syntax.
+This linter plugin for [SublimeLinter][docs] provides an interface to [gosimple](https://github.com/dominikh/go-tools/tree/master/cmd/gosimple).  `gosimple` is a linter for Go source code that specialises on simplifying code.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].